jonnasnovaes/Tray-Code-Projects/README.md

 # Credits

-The creation of that application do possible thanks to https://github.com/Rocketseat/youtube-challenge-electron-tray
+The creation of that application do possible thanks to examples finded in: https://github.com/Rocketseat/youtube-challenge-electron-tray

 # License